-9. Use case: socializing the archives
+9. Use Case: Socializing the Archives

-Archives need to take into account the end-user who is going to consult them and who does not have the competencies or experience to properly interpret archival data or use finding aids.
-Annotations are a valuable and well-known means for collaboration which can help in socializing the archives by opening them up to the general public and by helping the interpretation of information (Agosti, Bonfiglio-Dosio, et al., 2007; Agosti and Ferro, 2003; Agosti et al., 2004).
-This is also in line with the current tendencies in Web 2.0, where available resources can be augmented with user-generated content which then provides alternative access points for searching and browsing resources.
+Archives need to take into account the end-user who is going to consult them and does not have the competencies and the experience to properly interpret archival data and to use finding aids.
+Annotations are a valuable and well-known means for collaboration which can help in socializing the archives by opening them to the general public and by helping the interpretation of information [1, 4, 9].
+This is also in line with the current tendencies in Web 2.0 where available resources can be augmented with user-generated contents which then provide alternative access points for searching and browsing resources.

 The goal of this use case is to show how NESTOR can be employed as a bridge between archival theory and practice and the model used for annotations.
 NESTOR is exploited both for the theoretical basis it defines and for the alternative representations of archives it provides.
-Indeed, from the representation of the INS-M it is possible to generate original
+Indeed, from the representation of the INS-M it is possible to generate original visualizations of archival data enriched with annotations and to exploit this to enrich user experience, e.g. when getting rid of the results of a search involving annotations and archival data.